Find out more

 A challenge for managers

 To be successful, project work needs a clear framework and lots of leeway so that the participants can develop individual initiative, a sense of individual responsibility, creative ways of seeking solutions and entrepreneurial behaviour.
-The task of the managers is not so much to define (detailed) goals as to support the teams — for example, by providing them with the resources they need.
+The task of the managers is not so much to define the goals as to support the teams — for example, by providing them with the resources they need.

 Leadership thus becomes the structuring of change.
 For many companies, this is a painful learning process, because this structuring task requires skills that they do not have in sufficient amounts.

-Prof. Heiko Roehl, co-publisher and editor of the magazine for organizational development, Zeitschrift für Organisationsentwicklung (ZOE), and Managing Partner of Kessel und Kessel GmbH, quote from New Work Order — Organisations in Transition, 2014.
+Prof. Heiko Roehl, co-publisher and editor of the magazine for organizational development, Zeitschrift für Organisationsentwicklung (ZOE), and Managing Partner of Kessel und Kessel GmbH, quote from New Work Order study "Organisations in transition".

 Digital networking